-Dark twists on well-known stories are all the rage (hello, DC superhero universe) and Riverdale has two seasons of overly dramatic teen mystery to entertain you.
+Dark twists on well-known stories are all the rage (hello, DC superhero universe) and Riverdale has four seasons of overly dramatic teen mystery to entertain you.
 Yes, the entire cast look like models and are clearly in their mid-twenties even though they’re playing teenagers, but the language is easy to follow and basically, everyone’s watching it.

 In the 1980s, a hit US TV show called the Gorgeous Ladies of Wrestling (G.L.O.W.) focused on female pro wrestlers.
 This series tells a fictional version of how the show came about, delving into the personal and professional lives of the wrestlers.
 The English is easy to follow and fun.